RakeshPotnuru/RakeshPotnuru/README.md

 - 👀 I’m interested in new technologies
 - 🌱 I’m currently learning java.
-- 📫 How to reach me - rakesh@itsrakesh.xyz
+- 📫 How to reach me - rakesh@itsrakesh.co

 ### Connect with me: